Walking Pad Buying Guide: What to Look for in 2026

 Weight Capacity: Don't Ignore This

 Most walking pads are rated for 220–265 lbs (100–120 kg).
 This is the static rating — walking creates dynamic loads that exceed your static weight.
+For a detailed breakdown of models by weight rating, see our best walking pad for heavy users guide.

 Dynamic Load Factor